kevany23/learn-gecko/README.md

-# Cyrpto Tracking and Crypto Information Site
+# LearnGecko - Cyrpto Tracking and Crypto Information Site

 Work In Progress